-But the end of the input file may for a non sq file be specified by a special record having <eof 1>, and <eof 2> as the values of the first 2 words of the user part of the record, i.e., halfword 1 to 4 of fixed length, and halfword 5 to 8 of variable length records.
+But if the eof parameter is given, then the file end of the input file is defined by a special record having <eof 1>, and <eof 2> as the values of the first 2 words of the user part of the record, i.e., byte 1 to 4 of fixed length, and byte 5 to 8 of variable length records.

-The number of sorted records is inserted in the catalog entry of the output file, and an end of file record is written at the end of the file if eof is used and not sq file.
+The number of sorted records is always inserted in the catalog entry of the output file, and an end of file record is written at the end of the file if eof is used.